 One of the most heinous forms of nursing home abuse is sexual assault.
 Sadly, incapacitated senior citizens often become victims of sexual abuse because they cannot do or say anything to stop the perpetrator.
 Weakness, limited mobility, and mental incapacities can make it impossible to fight back.
 Look for signs of sexual assault such as physical injuries, difficulty walking, sexually transmitted diseases, behavioral changes, and withdrawal.

 Call authorities to report abuse the moment you notice signs of anything suspicious, unusual, or amiss while visiting your loved one at a Kansas City nursing home.
 Report your suspicions to the nursing home or to the police.
 Relocate your elderly family member to a safe place.
-Then, call Wendt Law Firm P.C. for assistance filing your nursing home abuse lawsuit.
+Then, call Wendt Law Firm P.C. to talk to a Kansas City nursing home abuse lawyer for assistance filing your lawsuit.

 Unfortunately, some of these criminals have become knowledgeable about hiding the outright signs of abuse.
 Still, there are a few telltale signs: